-Beauty The "bigness" of all the music, not just loudness, and the elegance of beautifullyloudness, and the elegance of beautifullymade cabinets - that is the Bozak way.
+The "bigness" of all the music, not just loudness, and the elegance of beautifullymade cabinets - that is the Bozak way.
 Only "big" speaker systems, Bozak systems, can surround you with full sound at all volume levels.
 But sound perfection alone - a Bozak trademark for nearly twenty years - no longer fits the total concept of modern living.
 Today's speaker systems must enchant the most critical eye as well as satisfy the most discriminating ear.
 This blend of "bigness" in sound and artistry in appearance reaches true fulfillment only in Bozak.
 See your nearest quality dealer, or write directly.